rust-lang/book/src/ch17-02-concurrency-with-async.md

 again, so the runtime pauses it again until another message arrives.

 The code now successfully sends and receives all of the messages.
-Unfortunately, there are still a couple problems.
+Unfortunately, there are still a couple of problems.
 For one thing, the messages do not arrive at half-second intervals.
-They arrive all at once, two seconds (2,000 milliseconds) after we start the program.
+They arrive all at once, 2 (2,000 milliseconds) after we start the program.
 For another, this program also never exits!
 Instead, it waits forever for new messages.
 You will need to shut it down using <span class="keystroke">ctrl-c</span>.

-Let’s start by understanding why the messages all come in at once after the full delay, rather than coming in with delays in between each one.
-Within a given async block, the order that `await` keywords appear in the code is also the order they happen when running the program.
+Let’s start by examining why the messages come in all at once after the full delay, rather than coming in with delays between each one.
+Within a given async block, the order in which `await` keywords appear in the code is also the order in which they’re executed when the program runs.

 There’s only one async block in Listing 17-10, so everything in it runs linearly.
 There’s still no concurrency.
 All the `tx.send` calls happen,